Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

-The following conclusions can be drawn from the correction terms analysis in the PPE-ROM approach: \begin{itemize} \item the velocity correction reduces the error for both velocity and pressure fields, whereas the pressure corrections added in the Poisson equation only improve the pressure field; \item the most significant improvement in the accuracy of the reduced pressure field is reached when all data-driven corrections are added to the reduced system. \end{itemize}
+The following conclusions can be drawn from the analysis of the correction terms in the PPE-ROM approach: \begin{itemize} \item the velocity correction reduces the error for both the velocity and the pressure fields, whereas the pressure corrections added in the Poisson equation only improve the pressure field; \item the most significant improvement in the accuracy of the reduced pressure field is reached when all data-driven corrections are added to the reduced system. \end{itemize}

-\subsubsection{Flow field qualitative inspection}
+\subsection{Flow field qualitative inspection}

 The effect of the novel correction terms in the reduced formulations is also examined through the observation of contour plots of the velocity and pressure fields obtained for both SUP-ROM and PPE-ROM approaches.